pokaru/dtoMapper/README.md

 dtoMapper
 =========

-A stab a a simple framework to automate the process of mapping dto objects to other objects
+A quick stab a a simple framework to automate the process of mapping dto objects to other objects.